jasonkneen/UTiL/rate/README.md

 // Reset all triggers (including if user chose 'never', so be aware!) rate.reset();

-// Add 1 point and test if we should ask rate.plus();
+// Add 1 point and test if we should ask (returns TRUE if question was aked) rate.plus();

 // Add more points and do not test rate.plus(5, false);

-// Just test
+// Just test (returns TRUE if question was aked) rate.test();
-rate.test();

 // Just ask